a2r999/Command-and-Control-using-Python/README.md

  * Terminate: Use the exit command to safely terminate the connection.

-⚠️ Legal & Ethical Disclaimer
+## ⚠️ Legal & Ethical Disclaimer
-This toolkit is strictly for educational purposes and authorized Red Team engagements.
+This tool is strictly for educational purposes and authorized Red Team engagements.
 Do not deploy this software on any network or system where you do not have explicit, documented permission.
 The authors and associated entities assume no liability for misuse.